 - Hard boil eggs and set aside.
 When cooled chop them gently to small cubes.
 Set aside.

-- Add onions and fry until they turn golden.
+- When they begin to sizzle, add onions and fry until they turn golden.
 Saute ginger garlic paste till the raw smell vanishes.
 Fry tomatoes together with onions until mushy.

 - Add chili powder and meat masala.